Few artworks capture loneliness and existential melancholy quite as tenderly as Odilon Redon’s The Crying Spider.

 First created around 1881, this charcoal drawing is one of Redon’s haunting noirs, a series of black-and-white works that explore the murky intersection of dream and reality.

-Dreams, myths and psychology
+Dreams, Myths and Psychology

 Another thing we can explore is how the spider’s body with a human head (possibly a child’s) invites sympathy and a quiet sense of connection with the creature’s sorrow.